Middle School Announcement

 Middle school teachers and students can use the Super EZ rules of the NWSES for basic investigations.
 These rules and their paperwork are designed to cover the most basic, safe, ethically clear and least hazardous situations.
 Some students will want to do more complex investigations and they will be covered by the more detailed ISEF rules and forms.
 The following is intended to outline which set of rules applies to which situations.
 Please contact me with your questions at email@example.com.

 While some projects are not allowed under Super EZ Rules, middle school students still may do research involving some of these situations if they receive pre-approval from their local IRB/SRC, follow ISEF rules and submit all the required ISEF forms.
 Please read through the ISEF rules before experimentation begins.
 Most ISEF forms need to be filled out and signed before experimentation begins.
+Teachers are authorized to have stricter rules for their students.

 Acceptable projects include observational studies of legal public behavior of children and/or adults where there is NO interaction between the researcher (or someone acting on behalf of the researcher) and his subjects.
 For example, it is acceptable for a student to observe how many children play on the monkey bars vs. the slide at the park but it is not allowed if a student observes how many children play on the monkey bars vs. the slide at the park and then asks the children why they prefer one over the other.
 A researcher may not manipulate an environment to observe how people respond to the manipulation.
 It is also unacceptable for a teacher to administer a survey or a test to her class on behalf of the researcher.
 It is acceptable to use data from the internet that is publicly available for analysis.